When the Losers Write History

 How the Confederacy Lost the Civil War but Won the Narrative

 Whoever said that history is written by the victors never considered the aftermath of the American Civil War.
-Beginning with the attack on Fort Sumter in April 1861 and ending with the surrender of Confederate General Robert E. Lee at Appomattox Court House in April 1865, the Civil War was the deadliest conflict in American history.
-Between 620,000 and 750,000 soldiers died in the conflict—more American fatalities than in all other U.S. wars of the nineteenth century combined.
-Of those dead, approximately 360,000 were Union soldiers and roughly 260,000 were Confederates.
-The demographic consequences for the South were catastrophic: historians estimate that nearly one in four military-age white men in the Confederacy perished.
+Beginning with the attack on Fort Sumter in April of 1861 and ending with the surrender of Confederate General Robert E. Lee at the Appomattox Court House in April of 1865, the Civil War was the deadliest conflict in American history.
+Between 620,000 and 750,000 soldiers died in the conflict — more American fatalities than in all other U.S. wars of the 19th century combined.
+Of those dead, approximately 360,000 were Union soldiers and roughly 260,000 were Confederate soldiers.
+Historians estimate that nearly one in four military-age white men in the Confederacy perished.
 Entire towns lost a generation.
 Infrastructure lay in ruins.
 The Confederate government ceased to exist.

+Yet the vanquished South did not lose its ideological drive to control the narrative.
 In 1865, the Confederate States of America collapsed.
 Its political experiment ended.
 Its armies surrendered.
-It failed in its explicit objective: the preservation and expansion of slavery.
-Once again, by any conventional measure, the South were indeed the losers.
+It failed to achieve its explicit objective of preserving and expanding slavery.
+Once again, by any conventional measure, the Southern states were indeed the losers.

 This excerpt is from our essay for Remnants, an online project that investigates how power, history, and memory shape the American present.
 Read the complete essay on Substack at this link.